 Laila has distinguished herself in the field teaching dance and choreography for over 30 years.
 She has choreographed for commercials, televised NFL half time shows, trade and fashion shows and has been awarded over 20 choreography awards in the US as well as Europe.
 Many of her former dancers can be seen on Broadway as well as in music videos, commercials, on NBA and NFL dance teams.
 She is currently on tour with NRG Dance Convention where she teaches dance and yoga and is a certified instructor and the Educational Director for Muvmethod, a form of yoga and dance conditioning for dancers throughout the US, Canada, and Europe.

 Laila has been practicing yoga for over 20 years and has found teaching yoga has been a natural progression for the next stage in her life.
-She has her 500 hr RYT from Sage Yoga School.
+Laila is an E-RTY500 and enjoys leading anatomy and biomechanics modules for yoga schools.

 Laila is very passionate about myofascial release and has completed over 100 hours in biomechanics.
 She uses her practice to help students make educated choices about poses and how to strengthen and lengthen through asana practice.
 Laila loves teaching yoga and learning from her students.